hannahtrask/AvySavvy/README.md

  2. Clone into a new folder
  3. cd into the project
  4. npm i to install dev dependencies
- 5. npm run dev OR yarn start to test locally
+ 5. npm run dev OR yarn dev to test locally